mooreniemi/p_ILR/README.md

 > unable to read connected prose but may be able to read numbers, isolated words and phrases, personal and place names, street signs, office and shop designations

-Can basically read the code flow back logically.
 Has some rough sense of the syntax sufficient to determine keywords.
 May be able to recognize statement flow, functions, variables.

 ## se_ILR Level 1
 Elementary proficiency is rated 1 on the scale.
 The following describes the traits of an ILR Level 1 individual: